qfma/shogun-wiki/SWIG-issues.md

 Furthermore, the SWIG magic might be very interesting for other projects, so it could be a good idea to pull it out from the Shogun source tree into a seperate mini-project.

 ## Why SWIG is big
 Every method in Shogun's header files that are included in the ```modular.i``` generates a couple of lines in the SWIG output.
-In particular expensive are templated methods as they are instantiated for all basic data-types in Shogun.
+In particular, templated methods are expensive as they are instantiated for all basic data-types in Shogun.
 The way to solve this therefore must be to reduce the number of methods exposed to SWIG.
 [Here](https://github.com/shogun-toolbox/shogun/issues/2562) is the top 100 list.
-There are a couple of ways to address this
+There are a couple of ways to address this:

 ## D-pointer-like ideas and why they do *not* help
 In an optimal world, there is a class that *only* represents the interface to modular interfaces, i.e. how Shogun is used from outside C++.
 This class in its .cpp file then might call methods of an implementation helper class.
 See for example the [LMNN](http://www.shogun-toolbox.org/doc/en/latest/LMNN_8cpp_source.html) class, which uses a helper class in its implementation that contains a bunch of helper methods.